MicrosoftDocs/winrt-api/windows.applicationmodel.activation/activationkind.md

 ### -field PrintSupportSettingsUI: 1024
 The app was activated as a print workflow job UI extension.
 For more information, see [PrintSupportSettingsUISession](../windows.graphics.printing.printsupport/printsupportsettingsuisession.md).

+### -field PhoneCallActivation: 1025
+The app was activated in response to a phone call.

 ### -field VpnForeground: 1026
 The app is a VPN foreground app that was activated by the plugin.
 For more details, see [VpnChannel.ActivateForeground](../windows.networking.vpn/ivpnplugin_encapsulate_494498240.md).